 List of 5 Includes Retail Trader Cluster Orders

-The chart example below shows two High Frequency Trading high Volume spikes with long candlesticks.
+The chart example below shows High Frequency Trading high stock Volume spikes and long candlesticks.
 They attempted to drive price up as indicated by the green arrow, but the price quickly shifts sideways and then turns down again.
 The stock did not alter its trend.
 The second attempt tried to drive price down, which is the biggest black candlestick before the run up.
 However, the bottom for the Dark Pool Buy Zone™ had already been reached.
 The stock then commenced a sideways action of an early bottoming pattern.